Quantile tomography: using quantiles with multivariate data

-Informally, directional quantiles are quantiles of the projections into the direction of $s$ and the directional quantile lines are the lines indicating how these quantiles divide the data.

-\begin{Def} We call any vector with unit norm in $\reals^d$ a \emph{normalized direction}, and denote the set of all such vectors by $\mathbb{S}^{d-1}$.
-Let $X$ be a random vector with distribution $P$.
-Given a normalized direction $s \in \mathbb{S}^{d-1}$ and $0< p < 1$, the $p$-th \emph{directional quantile}, in the direction $s$, is defined as the $p$-th quantile of the corresponding projection of the distribution of~$X$,
+despite that the quantiles depend only on the distribution, $P$, of $X$.
+Hereafter, $X$ will always stand for a random vector with the distribution $P$; the apparent notational convention is to suppress the dependence on $X$ when no confusion may arise.
+We call any vector with unit norm in $\reals^d$ a \emph{normalized direction}, and denote the set of all such vectors by $\mathbb{S}^{d-1}$.
+Given a normalized direction $s \in \mathbb{S}^{d-1}$ and $0< p < 1$, the $p$-th \emph{directional quantile}, in the direction $s$, is nothing but the $p$-th quantile of the corresponding projection of the distribution of~$X$,

-The corresponding $p$-th \emph{directional quantile hyperplane} (\emph{line} for $d=2$) is given by the equation $s\trans x = Q(p,s)$.
-The $p$-th \emph{directional quantile set} is defined analogously as
+A related notion is the $p$-th \emph{directional quantile hyperplane}, given by the equation $s\trans x = Q(p,s)$.
+For $d=2$, the hyperplanes amount to lines---which in our figures indicate how directional quantiles divide the data.